maultasche92/WaifuGame-Tweaks/README.md

 ---
+> [!NOTE]
+> This GitHub platform is just for sharing the scripts, do not try to communicate here.<br>If you want to contact me, join the discord server and send a message.

 *Join WaifuGame Community server to discuss, ask questions, get support, report bugs: https://discord.com/invite/waifugame*

-This GitHub platform is just for sharing the scripts, do not try to communicate here.
-If you want to contact me, join the discord server and send a message.